cser-naivedya-raj/Capgemini-Backend-with-MongoDB-NodeJs-ExpressJS/README.md

-# 🚀 Capgemini Backend Training — MongoDB · Node.js · Express.js
+# 🚀 Capgemini MERN Training — MongoDB · Node.js · Express.js · React

-> A hands-on training repository from the **Capgemini Backend Development Program**, covering core backend technologies: **MongoDB**, **Node.js**, and **Express.js**.
+> A hands-on training repository from the **Capgemini Full-Stack Development Program**, covering the complete MERN stack: **MongoDB**, **Node.js**, **Express.js**, and **React**.
 This repo serves as a day-by-day practice log and reference guide built during live training sessions.

 ---

 ## 📌 Description

-This repository contains all exercises, examples, and mini-projects developed as part of the Capgemini backend training curriculum.
+This repository contains all exercises, examples, and mini-projects developed as part of the Capgemini full-stack training curriculum, focusing on the MERN stack.
 It is structured by technology and session date, making it easy to trace learning progress and revisit specific concepts.
-The codebase is primarily written in **JavaScript** with some **HTML** for frontend interaction demos.
+The codebase includes backend APIs, database operations, and frontend React applications.

 ---

 ## 📁 Repository Structure

 ```
-Capgemini-Backend-with-MongoDB-NodeJs-ExpressJS/
+Capgemini-MERN/
 │
 ├── MongoDB/
 │   └── 05-05-2026/         # MongoDB concepts, queries, CRUD operations